RaphaelUngerFH/software_deployment/Lab2/README.md

 # Lab 2
-The second lab includes the creation of a Node.js application with Express and its deployment with a GitHub Actions pipeline.
+The second lab includes the creation of an Azure Static Web App and its deployment with a GitHub Actions pipeline.
+Azure Functions is used to deploy the API and Jest as a test framework.
 This task requires a build and release pipeline as well as the implementation of Azure Application Insights.

 ## Links to the Azure Web Apps